USC-NSL/allanlab/README.md

 - Jekyll uses `liquid` style for templating.
 You can use liquid tags to add/update the contents of the page as `rajrup.md` does.
 - Create a `.bib` file for publications under `_bibliography/people/`.
 An example `.bib` file is located at `_bibliography/people/rajrup.bib`.
 If your bib file is named `foo.bib`, then update the code to generate the bibliography as `{% bibliography -f people/foo%}`.
 You should find the use of this command at the end of `_pages/people/rajrup.md`.
 - Update the link to your page in `_data/team.yml`.
 For example, if your `permalink` is `/people/foo/`, then update the link to your page as `current-students.<your_name>.social.website = https://usc-nsl.github.io/people/foo/`.
+- You can also add redirections to your personal page.
+This is very helpful when migrating from our old website to preserve same old url pointing to your new page.
+For example, if your personal page is `/people/foo-bar/` and you want `/people/foo/` and `/people/bar/` should redirect to `/people/foo-bar/`, you can add `redirect_from` at the top of `foo.md` with the value `/people/foo/` and `/people/bar/`.
+Check out redirections in `_pages/people/fawad.md` and `_pages/people/ramesh.md`.

 ### Add link to existing website